kostasx/wordpress-distance-shipping-calculator/README.md

 # Prerequisites
 First, you'll need to get an API key from Google for the Geolocation and Distance Matrix APIs.

+# Installation
+Create a directory named `wordpress-distance-shipping-calculator` inside your `wp-content/plugins/` dir and upload the contents of this repository there.

 # Configuration
 * Paste your API key into the line `define('GOOGLE_API_KEY','<YOUR-API-KEY>');`
 * Update the `$cost_table` array according to the kilometer distances, e.g.